How the permit scheme works

 - no rear seats

 - an open back, or a back which is separate to the main cab such as a closed cab pick-up

 Commercial type vehicles which have been hired for less than three days will not require a permit.
-Householders who have hired a commercial type vehicle should bring their hire agreement document with them to the site and show it to a site operative.From 1 June 2019 the permit scheme will also include Blue Badge holders.
+Householders who have hired a commercial type vehicle should bring their hire agreement document with them to the site and show it to a site operative.The permit scheme also includes Blue Badge holders.
 See Permit administration fee FAQs for Blue Badge holders for more details.

 - What the permit provides

 Householders who qualify will receive one permit allowing 12 individual visits to the HWRC network within a 12 month period.
 Once 12 visits have been made, the site staff will retain the permit and householders can reapply for another permit at a cost of £15.